scala/scala/spec/08-pattern-matching.md

     is an instance of class ´c´, the [primary constructor](05-classes-and-objects.html#class-definitions) of type ´T´ has argument types ´T_1 , \ldots , T_n´, and each ´p_i´ is irrefutable for ´T_i´.
+1.  ´p´ is an extractor pattern for which the extractor type is `Some[´T´]` for some type ´T´
+1.  ´p´ is an extractor pattern for which the extractor types `isEmpty` method is the singleton type `false`
+1.  ´p´ is an extractor pattern for which the return type is the singleton type `true`

 ## Type Patterns